Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Methods

 This leads to

 The RNNs are trained with Backpropagation through time (BPTT)~\cite{Werbos1988}.
-In this work, we consider two implementations of the mappings $\calH^{ \bmw_{\calH}}$ and $\calR^{ \bmw_{\calR} }$, the long short-term memory (LSTM)~\cite{Hochreiter1997} cell and the Gated Reccurent Unit (GRU)~\cite{Chung2014}.
-The output mapping for both cells is given by a linear transformation, i.e.
+The mappings $\calH^{ \bmw_{\calH}}$ and $\calR^{ \bmw_{\calR} }$, considered in this work take the form of the long short-term memory (LSTM)~\cite{Hochreiter1997} cell.
+The output mapping is given by a linear transformation, i.e.